colepeters/dotfiles/README.md

-My Dotfiles
+dotfiles
 ============

-Configurations and optimisations primarily for Zsh, Neovim, and Spacemacs.
+Configurations and optimisations for Zsh, Git, Neovim, Hyper, etc.

 Please be aware that _these configurations are designed for my own personal use_.
 You are of course welcome to make use of whatever you find here, but do understand that I take no responsibility for anything that backfires on your machine.
 (There’s really nothing scary in here.
 Just a word of caution.)